Projects eligible for aid and maximum amount of aid

 In the consideration of aid, priority will be given to investment projects that promote new technology and its commercialisation and the balancing capacity of the electricity system.

-Investments in energy savings and energy efficiency in 2024
+Investments in energy savings and energy efficiency in 2025

-For studies the maximum aid intensity is:
+For studies the maximum amount of aid for eligible costs is:

 • 50% of energy audits in the municipal sector and in micro, small and medium-sized enterprises in connection with energy efficiency agreements